nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in HackLink.
-Example: `Total: <total number of contact>`
+Example: `Total: <total number of data>`
-         The table will show all contacts
+         The table will show all the data

 Format: `list`